Child Developmental Milestones

 What should I do if my child is missing their developmental milestones?

 Remember that every child is different and milestones usually happen within a broad age range.
-If you do notice that your baby isn’t reaching their key developmental milestones, book an appointment for a Childhood Developmental Screening test at any of our clinics or at the comfort of your home with our Home Visit service.
+If you do notice that your baby isn’t reaching their key developmental milestones, or may have developed certain habits like picky eating, book an appointment for a Childhood Developmental Screening test at any of our clinics or at the comfort of your home with our Home Visit service.